redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/03/README.md

 )
 ```

-There are several of things to notice about this function:
+There are several things to notice about this function:

 1. Since this function will only be invoked from the host environment, the internal name has been omitted and only an exported name has been defined.
 1. This function does not return a specific value, it writes to shared memory; therefore, it has no `result` clause.